Pedestrian facilities for people with visual impairment

 The top surface of tactile paving is shaped to let you feel it underfoot.
-It is mostly used to indicate where a road crossing is but can also be used at the top and bottom of steps or to show where a cycle route runs alongside a footway.
+It is mostly used to show where a road crossing is but can also be used at the top and bottom of steps or to show where a cycle route runs alongside a footway.

 Different types of surface profiles are used in different situations.

 Tactile paving is used to let you know where a dedicated crossing point is.

 At all new dedicated crossing points, the footway and the road will be at the same level to help wheelchair users.

 If you have a visual impairment, the lack of a kerb edge makes it difficult for you to know where the footway ends and the road begins.
 Tactile paving is used to help warn you that you may be about to step onto the road.

 The tactile paving used at dedicated crossing points has rows of raised ball-like blisters which are set in line to help show you the right direction to cross the road.
 It is also coloured to stand out from the surrounding footway surface and the colour used will depend on the type of crossing.

 Red paving is used at crossings where the traffic has to stop to allow pedestrians to cross, such as: